usnistgov/oscal-xproc3/README.md

 > ./xp3.sh LAUNCH.xpl

-Will initiate an XProc 3 step (pipeline) defined in the file `LAUNCH.xpl`.
+Will initiate an XProc 3 step (pipeline) defined in the file `LAUNCH.xpl` (there is no actual pipeline of that name).

 ### Drag and drop

 Optionally, Windows users can use a 'batch file' command interface, with drag-and-drop functionality in the GUI.

 In the File Explorer, try dragging an icon for an XPL file onto the icon for `xp3.bat`.
-(Tip: choose a `*.xpr` whose name is in ALL-CAPS - explanation below.)
+(Tip: choose a pipeline whose name is in all capitals as in 'ALL-CAPS.xpl') -- explanation below.)

-Gild the lily by creating a Windows shortcut to the 'bat' file and changing its icon under File/Properties.
-This link can be placed on your desktop or in another folder, ready to run pipelines.
+Gild the lily by creating a Windows shortcut to the 'bat' file.
+This link can be placed on your desktop or in another folder, ready to run any pipelines that happen to be dropped onto it.
+Renaming the shortcut and changing its icon are also options.

 TODO: Develop and test ./xp3.sh so it too offers this functionality on \*nix or Mac platforms